psesh/psesh.github.io/index.md

 - Manifold learning for dimension reduction in turbomachinery design;
 - Image classification using sparse data.

-For an overview of my research, do check a talk I gave at the Alan Turing Institute:

-{% include video id="ZTzyWkdQMjg" provider="youtube" %}

 I am the founder and lead developer of the [Effective Quadratures](https://www.effective-quadratures.org) open-source project.
 Our goal is to  solve a range of problems in machine learning, uncertainty quantification and optimization using polynomials!

 I am the director of the Cambridge Linear Algebra Seminar Series (CLASS) 2018.
 Last year the focus of our seminars was on *Solving Ax=b*; details can be found at the [CLASS website](https://www.cambridge-class.org).
 Stay tuned for CLASS2019 which will be on *Polynomials, splines and neural networks*.